ushmz/gayatri/README.md

 # Gayatri

-This is API server work with chrome extension `savitri`
+This is API server works with chrome extension `savitri`

 ## Requirements
 poetry(python 3.8)